The 16 Very Best Things to Do in Ironbridge Gorge

 2 | Visit a Victorian Village

 Although Blists Hill Victorian Town forms part of the Ironbridge Gorge Museums, it has its own place on this list of things to do in Ironbridge Gorge because it’s the headline act of the museums.
 Blists Hill is very much like the Black Country Living Museum and Beamish if you’ve ever visited them, but Blists Hill has its very own charm.
-To tell you more about it, we’ve put an in-depth post together about Blists Hill.
+To tell you more, we’ve put together an in-depth post about Blists Hill.

-Undoubtedly, Blists Hill is a great place to take the kids, but I have no doubt you will get lost in the wonderful world of the Victorian era no matter what age you are.
+Undoubtedly, Blists Hill is a great place to take the kids, but you will get lost in the wonderful world of the Victorian era, no matter your age.

 The most remarkable thing about Blists Hill Victorian Village is that it’s largely original.
-With great care, the buildings around Blists Hill were moved, brick by brick, to the location they are in today, and you can find out about their previous lives by speaking to their inhabitants.
-The buildings that aren’t original, such as the bank, are replicas of buildings from the local area.
+With great care, the buildings around Blists Hill were moved, brick by brick, to their present location, and you can learn about their past lives by speaking to their inhabitants.
+The buildings that aren’t original, such as the bank, are replicas of local ones.

 Click HERE to buy your tickets to Blists Hill and the other Ironbridge Gorge Museums.